Ready to find the perfect college degree?

-Students who are considering an information technology (IT) career should be aware of the salary you can earn with a bachelor’s degree in cybersecurity.
+If you’re are considering an information technology (IT) career, you should be aware of the salary you can earn with a bachelor’s degree in cybersecurity.
 Graduates of these programs can make great money and enjoy excellent job opportunities.

 Wages for Cybersecurity and IT

 The field of information technology is in high demand right now, so it’s no wonder that these computer-savvy professionals earn high wages.
-According to the United States Bureau of Labor Statistics (BLS), the median pay for an information security analyst was $103,590, as of May 2020.
-The lowest 10% of workers earned $60,060, with the highest 10% earning $163,300.
+According to the United States Bureau of Labor Statistics (BLS), the median pay for an information security analyst was $103,590 as of May 2020.
+The lowest 10% of workers earned $60,060.
+The highest 10% earned $163,300.
 For context, the average salary for all other careers tracked by the BLS is $41,950.

 While earning potential is strong for all IT professionals, the salary you can earn with a bachelor’s degree in cybersecurity is particularly promising.
-Workers who specialize in cybersecurity earn an additional $15,000 per year, on average, than those with general IT roles, according to U.S. News & World Report.
+Workers who specialize in cybersecurity earn about $15,000 per year than those with general IT roles, according to U.S. News & World Report.
 In fact, the average salary for cybersecurity specialists is an impressive $116,000, according to U.S. News & World Report.

 Jobs in Cybersecurity